browserengineering/book/book/graphics.md

 ![Figure 1: Flowchart of an event-handling cycle.](im/graphics-cycle.png)
 :::

-Here, `pendingEvent` first asks the desktop environment for recent mouse clicks or key presses, then `handleEvent` calls your application to update state, and then `drawScreen` redraws the window.
+Here, `pendingEvents` first asks the desktop environment for recent mouse clicks or key presses, then `handleEvent` calls your application to update state, and then `drawScreen` redraws the window.
 This *event loop* \index{event loop} pattern (see Figure 1) is common in many applications, from